AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ## Map

 A `map` is a state variable that "maps" a key to a value.
-In Aztec.nr, we keys are `Field`s (or values that are convertible to Fields) and values can be any type - even other maps.
+In Aztec.nr, keys are `Field`s (or values that are convertible to Fields) and values can be any type - even other maps.
 The map is a struct defined as follows:

 #include_code map /yarn-project/aztec-nr/aztec/src/state_vars/map.nr rust

-It includes a [`Context`](./context.mdx) to be used when dabbling in the private domain, a `storage_lot` to specify where in storage the map is stored, and a `start_var_constructor` which tells the map how it should operate on the underlying type.
-This includes how to serialize and deserialize the type, as well as how commitments and nullifiers are computed for the type if private.
+It includes a [`Context`](./context.mdx) to be used when dabbling in the private domain, a `storage_slot` to specify where in storage the map is stored, and a `start_var_constructor` which tells the map how it should operate on the underlying type.
+This includes how to serialize and deserialize the type, as well as how commitments and nullifiers are computed for the type if it's private.

 ### `new`